 “It looks really good!”

-One woman who got her snap-on denture implants filmed her experience the day that she was finally ready to get her actual snap-on dentures implants.
+One woman filmed her experience the day that she was finally ready to get her actual snap-on dentures implants.
 The dentist goes over some helpful care information for snap-on denture implants as well.
 Of course, you should follow the instructions that your own dentist gives you first.

 “I couldn't be happier, I feel like I'm taking care of myself more.”

 June checks in with us 12 days after she got her dental restoration in Cancun, Mexico.
-She got all of her teeth extracted, (only recommended if they are beyond saving) and then she received implants and snap-on denture implants.
-She talks about the anxiety she experienced about being able to take them in and out.
-At first, she was worried because they felt too tight, but she figured it was because her gums were swollen from surgery, which is why she couldn't get them in.
+She got all of her teeth extracted, (only recommended if they are beyond saving), and then she received implants and snap-on denture implants.
+She talks about the anxiety she experienced about being able to her dentures in and out at first.
+They also felt a bit tight, but the tightness subsided over time.

-Now that she's got the hang of it, she says taking them in and out is super easy.
-She had a lisp at first, but nothing too bad.
+Now that she's got the hang of it, she says taking them in and out is super easy, although she did have a lisp at first, but nothing too bad.